johnnynanjiang/trust-wallet-core/README.md

 * The `trezor-crypto` folder contains a fork of https://github.com/trezor/trezor-crypto/ with modifications.
 * The `tests` folder contains unit tests.

+## Building

+Use the `bootstrap.sh` script in the root folder to quickly build and test.

+The build pipeline uses CMake.
+If you add or rename files you need to re-run cmake: `cmake -H. -Bbuild -DCMAKE_BUILD_TYPE=Debug -DGIT_SUBMODULE=OFF`.
+If you only change existing files and want to run the tests you only need to run make: `make -C build tests`.

+If you change interface files in the include folder you need to regenerate the interface code: `codegen/bin/codegen`.
+Run `codegen/bin/codegen -h` to get usage information on the tool.

 ## C Headers

 The wallet core code generator parses C headers for class and struct definitions.
 Headers need to be in the `include/TrustWalletCode` folder and start with the `TW` prefix followed by the class or sturct name.
 Inside each header file there needs to be exactly one class or struct defition.